jkaflik/OpenMowerROS2/README.md

 ### Dev container

-The project is setup to use a dev container.
+The project is set up to use a dev container.
 This is a docker container that has all the dependencies installed.
 This makes it easy to get started with the project.
 To use the dev container, you need to have [Docker](https://www.docker.com/) installed.

+#### Visual Studio Code

-The most prefered IDE is [Visual Studio Code](https://code.visualstudio.com/).
-The project is setup to use the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension.
+The most straightforward IDE is [Visual Studio Code](https://code.visualstudio.com/).
+The project is set up to use the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension.
 This extension allows you to open the project in a dev container.

 As a side container, Xserver is run with a VNC server and client exposed via a web browser.
 This allows you to run the Gazebo simulator and view the GUI in a web browser.
 The VNC server is exposed on port 12345 to the host.

+#### CLion

+Developing with CLion is also possible, but requires a minimum more effort to get the things running smoothly.

+Steps:
+- run `make dev-containers` to get the workspace and xserver containers running
+- configure [remote toolchain](https://www.jetbrains.com/help/clion/remote-projects-support.html#remote-toolchain) for your workspace this repository is shipped with preconfigured CLion project files, so you should be able to just open the project
+  __NOTE__: you need to use `localhost` as the host, port `2222` and `openmower` as the username (password is `openmower`)
+- make sure remote development has correct mapping.
+Your project path has to be mapped to `/home/ws` in the container

 ### Simulator